Skip to the main content.

 Candidates are not completely powerless when it comes to ghosting.
 Knowing how to be persistent while remaining professional is a key marker of an ideal candidate.
 Edgar Andres has some great tips for negotiating a situation that might turn into being ghosted.

-1. Follow-Up: Send an email or text to the recruiter weekly to get an update on an application.
+1. Follow-up: Send an email or text to the recruiter weekly to get an update on an application.
 Don’t be aggressive or pushy.
 Do not spam them with emails/texts every other day.
 Choose a day and time and stay consistent because this shows reliability.

 2. Be Patient: Another key point is to be patient with the entire application process.
 Sometimes your recruiter might be working to get a response back to you, which might take time.